pradeep3sep/interviewquestion/README System Design.md

 Each protocol plays a specific role in enabling reliable, efficient, and secure communication between devices across various types of networks.
 These protocols can operate at different layers of the OSI (Open Systems Interconnection) model, from the physical transfer of data to application-level interactions.

-Explaining 8 Popular Network Protocols in 1 Diagram.
+> ### Explaining 8 Popular Network Protocols in 1 Diagram.
 The method to download the high-resolution PDF is available at the end.

+If have the time then get the knowlege of each

 Network protocols are standard methods of transferring data between two computers in a network.